The best monitors available under $200

 This panel has a 1 ms response rate, FreeSync, a 75 Hz refresh rate, and more, meaning you’ll frag your way through games just as fast as you chew through spreadsheets during the day.
 It’s also got two low-lag HDMI inputs, a DisplayPort input, and tons of adjustments to control color, performance, and control.

 All you need to do now is hit that order button before the rest of the work-from-home-force decides that it needs a monitor more than you do.
+If you’re a gamer reading this, here are some affordable monitors to use for video games.

 - The best gaming keyboards available in 2020